-- B. Unless the articles of incorporation provide otherwise, a corporation's board of directors may adopt one or more amendments to the corporation's articles of incorporation without member action: - 1.
-To delete the names and addresses of the initial directors; - 2.
-To delete the name of the initial registered agent or the address of the initial registered office, if a statement of change described in § 13.1-834 is on file with the Commission; - 3.
-To add, delete, or change a geographic attribution for the name; or - 4.
-To make any other change expressly permitted by this Act to be made without member action.
+B. Unless the articles of incorporation provide otherwise, a corporation's board of directors may adopt one or more amendments to the corporation's articles of incorporation without member action:

-Code 1950, § 13.1-236; 1956, c.
-428; 1964, c.
-580; 1985, c.
-522; 2007, c.
-925; 2015, c.
-623.
+1. To delete the names and addresses of the initial directors;

+2. To delete the name and address of the initial registered agent or registered office, if a statement of change is on file with the Commission;

+3. To add, delete, or change a geographic attribution for the name; or

+4. To make any other change expressly permitted by this Act to be made without member action.

 § 13.1-886.
-Amendment of articles of incorporation by directors and members
+Amendment of articles of incorporation by directors and members.